CorefluxCommunity/CorefluxMCPServer/README.md

 ### Command-Line Arguments

-The server accepts the following command-line arguments:
+The server accepts the following command-line arguments.
+These settings can also be configured via the `.env` file using the setup assistant:

 | Argument | Description | Default |
 |----------|-------------|---------|